top of page

 technology

-the cloud – was made to organize / store / and trade DATA
+the cloud – was made to organize, store, & trade DATA

-blockchain – was made to organize / store / and trade VALUE
+blockchain – was made to organize, store, & trade VALUE

 blockchain was built to organize, trade, and automate the exchange of digital assets safely & securely between parties.
 A decentralized system with immutable ledgers and real-time access for all parties makes it the perfect place to use a combination of holding containers (wallets) and self-executing programs (smart contracts) to build an automation platform for contracts + cashflow.